-Students nominate and vote for a President from the Sixth Form and a Head Boy and Head Girl from Year 11 who represent the school at events and are ambassadors to the younger students in school.
-The current post-holders are:
+Students nominate and vote for a Head Boy and Head Girl from Year 11 who represent the school at events and are ambassadors to the younger students in school.
+For 2018-19 our Head Boy is Jack Bailey and our Head Girl is Rosie Edwards.

 Students from across the year groups have been trained to identify and support other students who might be being bullied.
 Their role is to ensure that incidents are reported and dealt with and any victims are supported appropriately.